The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Introduction

 \section{Introduction}

 The Quasi-Biennial Oscillation (QBO) is the leading mode of variability of the equatorial stratosphere.
-It is characterized by downward propagating easterly and westerly wind regimes with a period of approximately 28 months \citep{baldwin_quasi-biennial_2001}.
-While a tropical phenomenon, the QBO is known to affect other regions of the atmosphere such as extratropical surface variability \citep{garfinkelInfluenceQuasibiennialOscillation2010, anstey_high-latitude_2014}.
-The most well known teleconnection is the Holton-Tan effect: a warming of the boreal polar stratosphere during easterly QBO \citep{holton_quasi-biennial_1982}.
+It is characterized by downward propagating easterly and westerly wind regimes with a period of approximately 28 months \citep{baldwinQuasibiennialOscillation2001}.
+While a tropical phenomenon, the QBO is known to affect other regions of the atmosphere such as extratropical surface variability \citep{garfinkelInfluenceQuasibiennialOscillation2010, ansteyHighlatitudeInfluenceQuasibiennial2014}.
+The most well known teleconnection is the Holton-Tan effect: a warming of the boreal polar stratosphere during easterly QBO \citep{holtonQuasiBiennialOscillationNorthern1982}.

 While the oscillations of the QBO are perhaps the most regular mode in the climate system that are not directly linked to the diurnal or seasonal cycles, the period of the QBO ranges from 24 to 34 months.
-A key mechanism for the range of periods is the interaction between the QBO and the annual cycle \citep{hampson_phase_2004,krismer_seasonal_2013,rajendran_synchronisation_2016}.
-As the mean QBO period is not an integer multiple of the annual cycle, any interactions between the two would occur irregularly.
+A key mechanism for the range of periods is the interaction between the QBO and the annual cycle \citep{hampsonPhaseAlignmentTropical2004,krismerSeasonalAspectsQuasibiennial2013,rajendranSynchronisationEquatorialQBO2016}.
+As the mean QBO period is not an integer multiple of the annual cycle, any interactions between the two occur irregularly.
 (The same could be said for interactions between the QBO and other regular oscillations in the climate system, e.g., the El Ni\~{n}o Southern Oscillation or the 11-year solar cycle.)
-A consequence of this irregular interaction means that it is hard to quantify the effects of the annual cycle on the QBO and what the QBO would look like during a given period in the absence of the annual cycle.
-For example, commonly used indices of the QBO — including the value of zonal-mean zonal-wind at one (or more) pressure levels or representations in EOF space, e.g., \citet{wallace_representation_1993} — will necessarily include nonlinear modulations of the QBO phase by the annual cycle.
-While the use of deseasonalized data to study the QBO can remove mean annual effects, the resulting index will still retain nonlinear interactions between the annual cycle and the QBO without a more complex data analysis technique to account for them.
+A consequence of this irregular interaction means that it is hard to quantify the effects of the annual cycle on the QBO, or to establish what the QBO would look like during a given period in the absence of the annual cycle.

+Commonly used indices of the QBO, such as the zonal-mean zonal-wind at one (or more) pressure levels, or representations in EOF space, e.g., Wallace et al. (1993), include nonlinear modulations of the QBO by the annual cycle.
+This occurs even when the input data is deasonalized before the analysis.
+Removing the seasonal cycle eliminates the linear, or average, influence of annual variations across all phases of the QBO, but does not account for variations that depend on the QBO phase.
+An example of such a “nonlinear interaction” between frequencies is the Holton-Tan effect: planetary waves propagate deeper into the tropics when it is \emph{both} boreal winter \emph{and} the QBO is in a westerly phase.
+A more sophisticated data analysis technique is required to account for nonlinear interaction between frequencies.